sdsykes/fastimage/README.md

 ## Maintainer

-FastImage is maintained by Stephen Sykes (`sdsykes).
-Support this project by using [LibPixel](https://libpixel.com) cloud based image resizing and processing service.
+FastImage is maintained by Stephen Sykes (sdsykes).
+SamSaffron also helps out from time to time (thanks!).

 ## Benchmark